Looking for how to grade writing assignments? I’ll give the best advice I have!

 I don’t have all the answers to grade writing assignments quickly and efficiently, but it is possible to cut back on grading student writing with a few tools.
-Having a rubric or a checklist before assigning a paper communicates expectations to students.
-This allows you and your students to literally be on the same page.
+Having a rubric or a checklist before assigning a paper communicates expectations to students, and peer editing teaches many important writing lessons.

 These tools hopefully will help you cut back on grading student writing.